-Author, publisher and producer, Pepperdine alumnus Brad Cummings ('88) is founder of Wind Blown Media, publisher of The Shack.
+Author, publisher, producer, and Pepperdine alumnus Brad Cummings ('88) is founder of Wind Blown Media, publisher of The Shack.
 A feature film adaptation is currently in development with Lionsgate.

-Vice Chairman of IAC and Expedia, Victor Kaufman serves in the office of the chairman overseeing all strategic planning, financial, and legal matters for IAC.
+Vice chair of IAC and Expedia, Victor Kaufman serves in the office of the chairman overseeing all strategic planning, financial, and legal matters for IAC.
 He served as chairman and chief executive officer of Savoy Pictures Entertainment, Inc. from 1992 to 1997.
 Kaufman was also the founding chairman and CEO of Tri-Star Pictures, Inc. from 1983 to December 1987, at which time he became president and CEO of Tri-Star's successor company, Columbia Pictures Entertainment, Inc.

 Producer and executive, Dan Lin founded Lin Pictures in 2008.
 His productions include The Lego Movie (2014), Sherlock Holmes: A Game of Shadows (2011), Sherlock Holmes (2009), and Terminator Salvation (2009).

 Throughout his renowned career as a producer, director and writer, George Schlatter has been responsible for hundreds of hours of television series and specials.
-A former student and football player at Pepperdine College, he changed the face of television when he created and produced such breakthrough series as Laugh-In and Real People.
-His honors include 25 Emmy nominations, five Emmys, three Image awards, Golden Globe awards, Directors Guild awards, Television Critics awards, and "Man of the Year" awards for both the International Radio & Television and Producers guild. http://georgeschlatter.com/
+A former student and football player at Pepperdine College, Schlatter changed the face of television when he created and produced such breakthrough series as Laugh-In and Real People.
+Schlatter's honors include 25 Emmy nominations, five Emmys, three Image awards, Golden Globe awards, Directors Guild awards, Television Critics awards, and "Man of the Year" awards for both the International Radio & Television and Producers guild. http://georgeschlatter.com/

 As president of Warner Artist Management, Doug Warner brings over 20 years of experience representing talent and launching the careers of many A-list Hollywood celebrities.
-Doug empowers his vast relationship resources and looks to emerging markets and trends in order to advise and direct his clients for the best possible advantage in the fluid entertainment and media marketplace.
+Warner empowers his vast relationship resources and looks to emerging markets and trends in order to advise and direct his clients for the best possible advantage in the fluid entertainment and media marketplace.